 Considering the kinematics model, one of its limitations is the assumption that the majority of bending occurs at the contact region.
 Based on the results of Fig. 15, this assumption holds for the present contact-aid geometry, however agreement with the model may decline as the maximum articulation angle increases above the set-point of 30o.
 The model also assumes that the compliant region wraps around the fillet radius of the contact region, and as this radius is reduced below the current design of 0.2 mm, this behavior may change.
 Finally, the forward kinematics model includes a small angle assumption, and for individual notch bending angles in the range of 20o-30o, the model error is expected to vary between 2-5%.
 This behavior is directly observed in Fig. 15 as the plot of the forward kinematics (dotted line) diverges from the experimental results for “total joint” bending angles greater than 60o which corresponds to individual notches bending greater than 20o.
 Although this approximation is not ideal, this error is acceptable given the simplicity it offers for expressing the forward kinematics model.

 The most significant limitation of the statics model is that in its present form, it does not incorporate the hysteresis present in nitinol.
 Therefore, it only models loading of the joint and not unloading.
 Further, the shape estimation of the notch elliptical arc is contingent on the accuracy of the kinematics model.
-In the future, developing a kinetostatic model for the joint’s behavior using the pseud-rigid body model (PRBM) approach may provide a more idealized solution that does not necessitate solving the kinematics and statics models separately.
+In the future, developing a kinetostatic model for the joint’s behavior using the pseudo-rigid body model (PRBM) approach may provide a more idealized solution that does not necessitate solving the kinematics and statics models separately.

 This study has presented a new design strategy for developing stiff and compact notched-tube joints.
 Future work on this subject will focus on applying topological optimization techniques such as evolutionary or genetic algorithms to the design of these CCM [23]–[25].
 These tools can be used to critically assess the chosen shape, and consider the impact of the design parameters that were held fixed in this study, such as the edge taper angles.
 A more global topology optimization may also be able to answer whether a multi-point contact-aid may provide additional performance benefits compared to the single-point contact-aid presented here.